PIRACY IS A CRIME

 My goals for the Pirate Queens are: finish my screenplay and get Geena Davis to Produce my movie, create a traveling portrait exhibit that introduces audiences to a piece of missing world history, finish my Captains Logs and Pirate journals, publish a history book that includes a Pirate Queens Map, and create displays to be placed in Maritime, treasure, pirate and shipwreck museums around the world that finally provide detailed information about not just the 3 usual suspects of Anne Bonny, Mary Read and Grace O’Malley, but over 58 female pirates!

 You can help!
 Donations of course are greatly appreciated to help support the work!
 I also need assistance with my research- organizing it, typing it out.
 Do you know a publisher?
-Have any connections with galleries/museums?
+Have any connections with galleries/ museums?
 Do you know Geena Davis?
-If there is any way you would like to help or get involved, or bring “Pirate Queens” to a gallery or museum near you, please contact me!
+If there is any way you would like to help or get involved or bring “Pirate Queens” to a gallery or museum near you, please contact me!
+Check out my Pirate Queens Youtube channel!

 INSTRUCTION: In 1992, based on my artistic practice, I developed a process that combines journal writing with artmaking in a book for raw self-dialogue.
-I have taught all over the US as well as Canada, Mexico, Egypt, Greece, Ecuador, and most recently, Portugal.
-I have written dozens of workbooks/handbooks and developed online workshops to provide this process to a wider audience.
+I have taught all over the US as well as Canada, Mexico, Egypt, Greece, Ecuador, Portugal and n May 2026, Join me in Ireland!
+I’ve written dozens of workbooks/handbooks and developed online workshops to provide this healing process to a wider audience.
 Instructor CV provided upon request.
-Workshop website.
+Message me about facilitating this transformational practice for your retreat group or center!
+I love to travel!